New Volunteer ID Badges 2018

 At Quaker Valley School District we could not do all that we do for children without the help of volunteers.
 In October 2014, the Pennsylvania Legislature passed a bill, referred to as Act 153, requiring school volunteers to have clearances and background checks every 60 months.
 While this new state mandate may be cumbersome and costly, child safety is our priority and protecting children is a shared responsibility.

-Effective July 1, 2015, all school volunteers in Pennsylvania are required to renew clearances every five years.
+All school volunteers in Pennsylvania are required to renew clearances every five years.
 The Quaker Valley School Board has refined its Volunteer Policy to comply with this new state law.
 Board policy 110.00 defines a school volunteer as someone who has an ongoing presence in the school and whose role requires them to have routine interaction with students in a directly supervised or occasionally not directly supervised basis.
 Examples of volunteers include: field trip chaperones, athletic coaches, band, musical or performing arts assistants.
 Volunteers are required to submit background check materials and clearances before acting as a volunteer in any Quaker Valley School District building.
 These clearances are required every 60 months and will be kept on file at QV District Offices.

 Visitor or Volunteer?